ibm-cloud-docs/subnets/getting-started.md

 IBM has three types of subnets, with each subnet providing IP addresses to resources in different ways.
 The following topic describes the capabilities and best practices for each subnet type.
 {: shortdesc}

-   * Primary subnets - Automatically assigned to meet the IP addressing needs of other services, such as bare metal servers and virtual server instances.
+* Primary subnets - Automatically assigned to meet the IP addressing needs of other services, such as bare metaservers and virtual server instances.
 These subnets are automatically assigned and removed by IBM.
 * Secondary subnets - Purchased and routed by you, and cancelled when no longer needed.
 There are two subtypes:
     * Portable - IP addresses are available to all resources on a VLAN.
     * Static - IP addresses are available to the resource identified as the routing endpoint.
 * Global IP addresses - Unique routing behavior that uses {{site.data.keyword.cloud}}'s backbone, which provides IP addresses to the resource identified as the routing endpoint.

 Review each type in detail at [About subnets and IPs](/docs/subnets?topic=subnets-about-subnets-and-ips) to learn about aspects such as IPv4 versus IPv6 and public versus private network availability.